Critical thinking [en, wiki] is appreciated as a quality, most looked for in the educational process.

 Bad use of critical thinking: depict the weak points of the competitors and hit them; re-interpret and arrange the data to better suit you; proving the others are less smart than you are; intentionally creating embarrassing moments for the competitor; attacking someone’s credibility.

-No use of critical thinking: feeling attacked by someone else’s intelligence; failure to self-evaluate; trashing the competitors without any strategy; stealing the position by cheating; criticising others just to pass the time and/or feel better about yourself; wanting the neighbour’s goat because you don’t have one (envy, in Romanian invidie); feeling spite (in Romanian ciudă) for the fact that your neighbour keeps on maliciously reminding you how beautiful is his goat and how inexistent is yours; holding a grudge (in Romanian pizmă) on you neighbour by wishing his goat to die; hate the neighbour and wish him and his goat and his whole family to die.
+No use of critical thinking: feeling attacked by someone else’s intelligence; failure to self-evaluate; trashing the competitors without any strategy; stealing the position by cheating; criticizing others just to pass the time and/or feel better about yourself; wanting the neighbor’s goat because you don’t have one (envy, in Romanian invidie); feeling spite (in Romanian ciudă) for the fact that your neighbor keeps on maliciously reminding you how beautiful is his goat and how inexistent is yours; holding a grudge (in Romanian pizmă) on you neighbor by wishing his goat to die; hate the neighbor and wish him and his goat and his whole family to die.

 Alternative use of critical thinking in cooperative thinking:

 Choosing what family members and close acquaintances to have around for support; identifying the goals for which it’s worth to trust collaborators.

 3. The rare experts.